The cellar

 Draining the cellar – 1 year later

 I have been working on drying out my basement for a good 2 years.
-In addition to repairs to the piping system, ventilation designs, and dryers, drainage with masonry injection and a brand new pump well were also used.
+In addition to repairs to the pipe system, ventilation concepts, dehumidifiers, dryers and a pump shaft in the cellar, I also installed a subsequent horizontal barrier with a masonry injection.
 It is now time for a review and a summary of the individual measures.

 -